mattermost/mattermost-handbook/contributors/contributors/contribution-guidelines.md

 There are several ways you can report a Code of Conduct violation:
 * On the Mattermost Community server: Send a Direct Message to @mattermostconduct.
   * If the violation is in a Public or Private channel, include a link to the conversation being reported.
-  * If the violation is in a direct message conversation, provide screenshots.
+  * If the violation is in a Direct Message conversation, provide screenshots.
 * On the Mattermost forum: Send a message to [@mattermostconduct](https://forum.mattermost.org/u/mattermostconduct/)
 * Email conduct@mattermost.com